Pigface: History

 Pigface was formed from Ministry's The Mind Is a Terrible Thing to Taste tour, which produced the In Case You Didn't Feel Like Showing Up live album and video.
-For the tour, Al Jourgensen brought Atkins, Nivek Ogre and Chris Connelly.
-Also on the tour was Rieflin, regular Ministry drummer at the time.
-While Atkins enjoyed the dynamic of playing with a second drummer, he felt that the lineup was capable of doing much more than being, what he has frequently called, "a Ministry cover band."
-Once the tour was over, Atkins and Rieflin decided to continue working together and recruited several of their tourmates.
-Pigface was born with the intention of keeping a revolving-door style collaboration with many experimentally-minded musicians, many of whom, especially early on, had recorded for the influential industrial music record label Wax Trax!.
+For the tour, Al Jourgensen recruited musicians such as Nivek Ogre and Chris Connelly to join the lineup.
+Also joining was drummer Martin Atkins, to play alongside Bill Rieflin, then Ministry’s regular drummer.
+Atkins later stated that while he enjoyed performing with a second drummer, he felt the lineup was capable of more than functioning as what he has described as "a Ministry cover band."
+After the tour, Atkins and Rieflin decided to continue working together and invited several of their tourmates to join.
+This led to the formation of Pigface, conceived as a revolving-door collaboration with various experimentally minded musicians, many of whom, especially in the early years, had also recorded for the influential industrial label Wax Trax!
+Records.
+Rieflin left the band after the first tour, leaving Atkins as the sole founder of the group.

-Trent Reznor was also an early partner, before Nine Inch Nails became a household name.
-"Suck," co-written and sung by Reznor, was something of an underground hit, and Reznor later re-recorded the song for the Broken EP.
+Trent Reznor was also an early collaborator, before Nine Inch Nails became a household name.
+"Suck", co-written and sung by Reznor, was something of an underground hit, and Reznor later re-recorded the song for the Broken EP.

-Rieflin left Pigface after the first tour, leaving Atkins as the sole founder of the group.
-With hundreds of musical collaborators to record and perform with Pigface, it has ensured that each album, tour, and song is unique.
+With hundreds of musical collaborators to recording and performing with Pigface, it has ensured that each album, tour, and song is unique.
 However, this practice has led to some negative criticism due to a perceived lack of continuity.

 In 2009, Full Effect Records, a Detroit-based label, announced the signing of Pigface.
 The Pigface album, 6, a collection of songs already recorded over the span of the previous five years, was released soon after the announcement was made.
 Unlike with the previous releases, there was no tour to support the album.

 After a seven-year hiatus, Pigface returned for two Chicago performances in November 2016.
 The first was a rehearsal show held at Reggie's on November 24.
 On November 25, the band performed at House of Blues: Chicago.
 Both shows saw the band performing with several first-time members as well as the return of members like Lesley Rankine, En Esch, Mary Byker, Curse Mackey, Dirk Flannigan and Fallon Bowman.